microram/ee4-tools/readme.md

 A mostly working collection of scripts for managing an EasyEngine WordPress hosting server

-The backup scripts are intended to run daily to Amazon S3 buckets.
+The backup scripts compress each site htdocs folder and database.
+Full copies are uploaded to Amazon S3 buckets.
+Place the script in cron.daily for automated backups.

 ### Easy Engine v4 Tools